Reasons to think twice before icing an injury and what to do instead

-It’s not very often that rehabilitation items hit the news, but in case you haven’t heard, ice is on trial.
-It’s all over the internet, in prominent newspapers, and featured in Macleans: According to a wide body of research, icing is harming rather than helping our healing.
-Dr. Gabe Mirkin, who coined the well known term RICE (Rest, Ice, Compression, Elevation) has come out publicly stating that his recommendations about ice have been incorrect.
-This is big news for the whole world of sports, dance, rehabilitation, first aid, self-care, and the like.
-In this document, we will introduce you to the latest research and explain why it points us in a different direction, away from the ice bag.
-We will explain how ice interferes with the healing process and present a new strategy for dealing with injury, one that is supported by the research.
+It’s not very often that rehabilitation items hit the news, but in case you have not heard, ice research hit a new climax in 2014, putting the traditional RICE protocol on trial.
+This paradigm shift was all over the internet, in prominent newspapers, and featured in Macleans at that time.
+The announcement was that according to a wide body of research, icing is in fact harming rather than helping our healing.
+In fact, Dr. Gabe Mirkin, who coined the well-known term RICE (Rest, Ice, Compression, Elevation) in his Sportsmedicine Book, 1978, declared publicly that research has shown his recommendations about Ice and (even to certain extent) Rest, have been incorrect.
+This was big news for the whole world of sports, dance, rehabilitation, first aid, self-care, and the like.
+In this document, we introduce you to this research and explain why it points us in a different direction, away from the ice bag.
+We will explain how ice interferes with the healing process and present our updated protocol for fresh injuries that is supported by this research.

 Inflammation becomes a problem when it goes on too long, thus getting in the way of the tissue rebuilding process, or is too high in its intensity.
 When our level of inflammation matches the degree of the damage, we get optimal healing.